Search by category, archive or keyword

 - Becoming a lost child and isolating yourself

-- Falling into a scapegoat role using bad behavior and a poor choice of friends to attract attention towards themselves
+- Falling into a scapegoat role using bad behavior and a poor choice of friends to attract attention toward themselves

 - Acting out as the mascot of the family and using humor to hide behind the pain